-Without being involved in some way with your child’s reading, it will be hard for you to know how much she comprehends.
-There are ways you can be involved, however, without her reading aloud to you.
+Without being involved in some way with your child’s reading, it will be hard for you to know how much she understands.
+But there are ways you can be involved without her reading aloud to you.

-Nonfiction can be very interesting, but there’s a lot of information to take in, and much of it might be unfamiliar.
-Also, nonfiction can be organized and structured in different ways, so it’s not as predictable as stories.
+Nonfiction can be very interesting.
+But there’s a lot of information to take in, and much of it might be unfamiliar.
+Also, nonfiction can be organized and structured in different ways.
+So it’s not as predictable as stories.

 Want more information and ways to help your child with reading challenges?